 From the Tajik capital of Dushanbe, embark on a truly memorable journey through the rugged and beautiful Pamir Mountains.
 Discover the true landscape of Tajikistan as you cruise alongside the Panj river, with views across the border to Afghanistan.
 Visit towns with museums packed with history and surrounded by natural beauty and wonder.
 Dip in hot springs and marvel at ancient rock carvings.
 Stay in hotels and guesthouses and enjoy real Tajik hospitality and food.
 Enjoy uninterrupted views of the night sky, from the peaks of one of central Asia’s most romantic mountain ranges.This itinerary is an example.
 It’s designed to inspire you and provide you with thoughtfully curated ideas.
 You can choose to do this exact itinerary or completely personalize it.
 All trips are 100% bespoke.

-Arrive in Tajikistan’s capital city and check into your hotel, we recommend the Hotel Lotus.
+Arrive in Tajikistan’s capital city and check into your hotel.
 Spend some time acclimatizing to your new surroundings and experiencing Tajik culture.
 Enjoy dinner in a local restaurants and and the comforts of your hotel before the adventure truly begins.

 Today you’ll explore some of the best sites Dushanbe has to offer, including the Gurminj Museum of traditional musical instruments, the Museum of Antiquities - full of ancient Buddhist art from the lost cities of the Kushan Empire, and the Greco-Bactrian school of art.
 Dine tonight at a local restaurant in town, before heading back to your hotel for a good night’s sleep ahead of tomorrow’s departure to the Pamir Highway.

 Hit the road and embark on a journey down the M41 highway.
 The seven-hour journey winds first through the Kulyab region where guests are welcomed with warm hospitality.
 Later, the highway leads to Qal'ai Khumb, home to the Badakhshanis, on the Panj river.
-Bed down in a cozy local guesthouse after a delicious homemade meal.
+Bed down in a local hotel.